 Dandelion and Burdock in Albania!

-I recently went searching the streets of Tirana for a somewhat legendary “foreign shop”, a place filled with all the imported goodies an Englishman could desire.
-The place is hardly huge, but there were a decent number of foodstuffs and candies to keep a genuine foreigner like me interested, but it was at the drinks counter that I literally lost my shit.
+In 2019 I went searching the streets of Tirana for a somewhat legendary “foreign shop”, a place filled with all the imported goodies an Englishman could desire.
+The place is hardly huge, but there were a decent number of foodstuffs and candies to keep a genuine Englishman like me interested, but it was at the drinks counter that I literally lost my shit

 Usually, it is the sight of alcohol that gets me all hot and bothered, but today it was to be a set of old school English soft drinks, such as Cream Soda, Bitter Shandy, and Dandelion and Burdock.
 I purchased all 3!
 Cream Soda obviously needs no introduction, but Bitter Shandy was a favorite when I was a kid because Shandy is beer mixed with lemonade (sprite).
 Bitter shandy traditionally had a small amount of alcohol in it, so when we were kids we thought it would get us pissed.
-It could not, but we would all act as if we were drunk.
-Well at least how we thought drunk would feel.
+It could not, but we would all act like we thought drunk people acted.
+Oh how wrong we were.
+So, that leaves Dandelion and Burdock.